Mergers and Acquisitions in Poland | M&A Lawyer Poland

 In M&A, time works similarly.
 Protracted negotiations erode value: management loses focus, competitors react, employees leave amid uncertainty.
 But haste is equally dangerous: closing a transaction before the risks have been properly identified is buying a pig in a poke—only for millions.

-An experienced adviser understands this tension.
+An experienced M&A lawyer understands this tension.
 He knows when to accelerate—and when to tell the client that it is better to walk away.
 Sometimes the best deal is the one that never closed.

 After the Signing